variantstudios/wisdomwaysacupuncture.com/_posts/2010-02-06-what-you-should-eat-this-week-may-surprise-you.md

 thesis_description:
   - "Acupuncture believes health is all about balance, and somehow in the midst of strict healthy eating we've got to find our own balance there too. "
 thesis_keywords:
-  - Acupuncture Fort Collins, Fort Collins Acupuncture
+  - acupuncture-fort-collins, Fort Collins Acupuncture
 thesis_thumb_width:
   - "66"
 thesis_thumb_height: